HuzaifahSaleem/Performing-Linear-Regression-Using-Tensor-Flow/README.md

-# build-a-linear-regression-neural-network-using-tensor-flow
-code pattern to demonstrate linear regression using TF
+# Build a Linear Regression Neural Network using Tensor Flow